Skip to main content

 *Priority deadline

-Combining an undergraduate degree in Political Science or Public Affairs with UND's Master's in Public Administration (M.P.A.) gives you the opportunity to focus your interests on health care, social entrepreneurship or another area that excites you.
+Combining an undergraduate degree in Political Science or Public Affairs with UND's Master's in Public Administration (M.P.A.) gives you the opportunity to complete both degrees in just five years.

-The Political Science or Public Affairs undergraduate programs are offered on campus.
+The Political Science or Public Affairs undergraduate programs are offered on campus or online.
 Qualified students can apply for entry to the master's program after completing 60 credits.
-You may be able to complete the requirements for both degrees in about 5 years.
+You may be able to complete the requirements for both degrees in about five years.

-Courses needed to complete the M.P.A. are offered both on campus and online.
-Even if you choose to participate online, you'll enjoy the same attention from faculty and in-class interaction you're used to receiving while here.
+Courses needed to complete the M.P.A. are offered on campus and online.
+Even if you choose to participate online, you'll enjoy the same attention from faculty and in-class interaction you're used to receiving on campus.

 Accredited Accelerated M.P.A.
 Program